Fire extinguisher legislation in the UK can feel a little complicated.

 – Wet chemical extinguishers: for kitchens with deep-fat fryers (size of extinguisher depends on size of fryer)

-You can find out more about the different types of fire extinguisher here.
+Find out more about the different types of fire extinguishers.

 3. Where should extinguishers be located?